Skip to content

 Apple Pay can be utilized on designated devices and supported browsers.

-For more information, please refer to Apple Pay compatibility page.
+For more information, please refer to Devices compatible with Apple Pay.

 Ensure your server is properly prepared for secure communication with Apple Pay by meeting these prerequisites.